leok7v/leok7v.github.io/page8.md

 1977-1980
 ---
-I've coded my first ever program in PL/1 on IMB-360 (USSR clone) using punch cards in summer 1977.
+I've coded my first ever program in PL/1 on an IBM-360 (USSR clone) using punch cards in the summer of 1977.
 I wrote some Fortran-IV, Algol, Pascal, Basic and assembler code moonlighting during my college years.

 Education (1980 – 1985)